Evidence that academic conferences facilitate subsequent collaborations between attendees

 Campos, Leon, and McQuillen (2018) look at the impact of the abrupt cancellation of the 2012 American Political Science Association annual meeting due to Hurricane Isaac.
 By comparing the extent of new collaboration among those scheduled but unable to attend to actual attendees of the conference in previous years and un-cancelled political science conventions in the same year, they can estimate the effect of cancellation on new collaboration.
 They estimate cancelling the conference reduced the probability potential attendees collaborate by 16%, with the effect strongest for potential collaborators who are not colocated.

-Finally, Boudreau et al. (2017) conduct a field experiment with attendees of a research symposium to study the impact of very short in-person interactions on collaboration.
+Finally, Boudreau et al. (2017) actually conduct an explicit field experiment with attendees of a research symposium to study the impact of very short in-person interactions on collaboration.
 To access a grant opportunity, Harvard Medical School researchers were required to attend a research symposium, where they learned about relevant research and participated in a 90-minute brainstorming session with other participants.
 These sessions occurred in physically separated rooms, and attendees were randomized into different rooms.
 Being in the same (randomly assigned) room increased the probability any two attendees submitted a joint grant proposal by 75% (from a very low base-rate).
 The intervention suggests very short in-person meetings can have a big impact on collaboration.

 So let’s go back to that original question: in the era of zoom and skype, are conferences really necessary?
 Well, it seems that people were right to insist there are more to conferences than the presentations: conferences do perform a useful networking role.
 As Campos, Leon, and McQuillen point out, they are particularly important for forming relationships with scientists who are not geographically close.
 That finding also gets some support from Freeman, Ganguli, and Murciano-Goroff, who find non-colocated authors met at conference 15% of the time, compared to 1% of the time for colocated ones.